sofiibaldini/secure_unl_on_ridge_regression/README.md

 # secure_ml_on_ridge_regression

-Secure machine unlearning using homomorphic encryption and the Sherman-Morrison formula.
-This repository implements a protocol that allows a data owner to remove the influence of specific training points from a ridge regression model without revealing the model weights or the data to the server.
+This repository implements an experimental framework for evaluating the accuracy and feasibility of performing machine unlearning on ridge regression models using homomorphic encryption.
+The framework simulates a secure unlearning protocol where a server performs Sherman-Morrison updates on encrypted data points provided by a client, without the server learning the actual values of the removed points.

+The implementation serves as a benchmark to measure:
+- The numerical error introduced by homomorphic encryption and polynomial approximations
+- The disagreement between encrypted unlearning and exact retraining
+- The accuracy degradation after removing multiple training points

 ## Overview

 The system consists of three main components:

-1. **Data Preparation**: Python script that loads datasets from OpenML, trains ridge regression models, computes the inverse Hessian, and prepares encrypted inputs
+1. **Data Preparation**: Python script that loads datasets from OpenML, trains ridge regression models, computes the inverse Hessian, and chooses the unlearned points according to a random seed
 2. **Homomorphic Unlearning**: C++ program using Microsoft SEAL that performs encrypted Sherman-Morrison updates with Remez polynomial approximation for division
 3. **Analysis**: Python script that analyzes results, compares encrypted unlearning with exact retraining, and generates statistical reports